prjemian/hklpy2/docs/source/glossary.rst

 ..  index:: !diffractometer, definition; diffractometer

 :diffractometer:
-  A *goniometer*.
-  The mechanical system of stacked rotation axes used to control a sample's crystalline *orientation* and a detector position for scientific measurements.

-  Generally, there are two stacks, one which controls the *sample* position, the other for the *detector* position.
+  Diffractometers are mechanical systems used in studies of the stucture of crystalline substances.

+  A diffractometer is a type of *goniometer*.
+Generally, a diffractometer consists of two stacks of rotation axes, used to control the position and *orientation* of a crystalline sample and a detector.
+When the sample is exposed to a controlled radiation source, the detector is positioned to measure the intensity of radiation scattered by the sample into specific directions.

 ..  index:: !engine, definition; engine